Scarabol/rock-raiders-web/README.md

 - Move camera with click on mini map
 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
+- Refactor job system to allow multi-carry jobs for vehicles

 ### v0.9.0 - Polishing